miketheologitis/FDA-Opt-Sys/README.md

 ## 🚀 Run 🚀

 To launch a federated learning job, all you need to do is start the mediator.
-Once it’s running, it will continuously listen to a Kafka topic for incoming FL job definitions (in JSON format) and automatically handle their deployment.
+Once it's running, it will continuously listen to a Kafka topic for incoming FL jobs (in JSON format) and automatically handle their deployment.

 Each job configuration includes everything needed to spin up a complete FL cluster (server and clients).
 The mediator ensures the entire process—from setup to teardown—is fully automated.

-In the following example, we’ll demonstrate two steps:
+In the following example, we'll demonstrate the two steps:

 1. Start the mediator process to listen for FL jobs.
 2. Send FL jobs as JSON configurations to the Kafka topic.

 ### 1. Start the Mediator:

+We start the mediator entity and let it run in the background:

 ```bash
 python mediator.py --cleanup
 ```

+Note: the `--cleanup` command instructs the mediator to clean-up logs after it is destroyed/killed by the user.

 ### 2. Send JSON files to Kafka